 Lima Beans (Phaseolus lunatus)

 Both bush and pole varieties exist.
-Available as white, black, red, orange, mottled seeds.
+Available as white, black, red, orange, and mottled seeds.

 Small-Seeded Lima Beans